Download (PDF: 364 KB)

 Are REALTORS®, including independent contractors, eligible for unemployment?

 Yes.
-Real estate professionals will be eligible to apply for unemployment benefits, under the new “Pandemic Unemployment Assistance” (PUA) temporary Federal-state program if they have been fully or partially unemployed due to an inability to work as a result of the COVID-19 public health emergency.
+Real estate professionals will be eligible to apply for unemployment benefits, under “Pandemic Unemployment Assistance” (PUA) temporary Federal-state program if they have been fully or partially unemployed due to an inability to work as a result of the COVID-19 public health emergency.
 This includes self-employed individuals and independent contractors.
 Typically, states base compensation amounts on an individual’s wages from their most recent tax year, and net income from all self-employment that was reported on an individual’s tax return.
 However, if an individual is eligible to telework with pay, or has paid sick leave or expanded family and medical leave, they are not eligible for unemployment assistance.

 Real estate services have been deemed “essential” in my state, does that mean I’m ineligible for the new unemployment benefits for self-employed?